BMI 826 / CS 838 Learning Based Methods in Computer Vision

 Please post all of your questions on Piazza so that others may learn from your questions as well.
 Do not email the professor or TA directly with homework questions.

 All homeworks are to be submitted by midnight on the due date.
-Include all the files in a zip file named hwX_yourNetID.zip (where X is the homework number) and upload the zip file to Canvas.
+All files should be included in a zip file named hwX_yourNetID.zip (where X is the homework number) and uploaded to Canvas.
 Late submissions should be emailed to the TA (and carbon the instructor).
 Please attach the zip file in your email.

 All starter code and assignments will be in Python with the use of various third party libraries.
 We will make an effort to support MacOS, Windows, and Linux.
 The course includes a quick python tutorial (optional) and assumes you have enough familiarity with procedural and object-oriented programming languages to complete the projects.

-There will be four checkpoints: a project proposal, an intermediate milestone report, a final project report and a project presentation.
+There will be four checkpoints for the final project: a project proposal, an intermediate milestone report, a final project report and a project presentation.
 The details are listed below.

-- Project Proposal (5%, Due Mar 11th): This will be a single-page document.
+- Project Proposal (5%): This will be a single-page document.
 You will explain what problem you are trying to solve, why you want to solve it, and what are the possible steps to the solution.

-- Project Mid-Term Report (5%, Due Apr 3rd): This will be a single-page brief summary of current progress, including your current results, the difficulties that arise during the implementation, and how your proposal may have changed in light of current progress.
+- Project Mid-Term Report (5%): This will be a single-page brief summary of current progress, including your current results, the difficulties that arise during the implementation, and how your proposal may have changed in light of current progress.

-- Project Final Report (15%, Due May 1st): The final report will be a four-page document.
+- Project Final Report (15%): The final report will be a four-page document.
 You will describe the motivation of the project, the previous literate, your method and the results.
 You can reuse the materials that are presented in your proposal / mid-term report.
 Please include your source code in the submission.

 - Project Presentation (15%, in class): Each team will be allocated a 15-min slot in class.
 This slot includes a 12-min presentation and a 3-min QA session.